 When your eligibility period is set to expire within 10 business days it can be extremely difficult to purchase an exam and to schedule an appointment to test before the eligibility period expires.
 We encourage you to purchase your examinations as soon as you are granted eligibility and to schedule an appointment to test as soon as you receive your Authorization to Test (ATT) letter to ensure that your requested appointment time can be accommodated.

 Effective February 4, 2019, the resit fees for NAPLEX and MPJE candidates will be changed to $475 and $150, respectively.
 If you missed your scheduled examination due to an emergency, you may be able to purchase a resit at a reduced fee ($170 for the NAPLEX and $100 for the MPJE).
 You will need to submit a Resit Request Form and supporting documentation within three business days of your missed appointment to qualify for the reduced fee.
 Emergency situations will be evaluated on a case-by-case basis to determine what, if any, fees would be changed.

 Resit fees apply when you miss your scheduled testing appointment without following the proper cancellation procedures; this includes when you are turned away at the testing center for having improper identification and arriving late for your scheduled appointment.
 If you miss your appointment your ATT will no longer be valid, therefore, you must purchase a resit to get a new ATT to schedule a new testing appointment.
 If your eligibility for the NAPLEX or MPJE is within 10 business days of expiring you will be unable to purchase a resit.

-Details on how you can submit claims for a reduced resit fee, including forms, required documentation, and submission deadlines will be provided in the new NAPLEX/MPJE Application Bulletin when it is published in the first week of February 2019.
-We encouraged you to review the Bulletin prior to requesting a resit to ensure that you have the most current procedures.
+Details on how you can submit claims for a reduced resit fee, including forms, required documentation, and submission deadlines are provided in the new NAPLEX/MPJE Application Bulletin.
+We encourage you to review the Bulletin prior to requesting a resit to ensure that you have the most current procedures.